 List of Popular Web browsers in 2021

 Analysis shows that about 70% of the browser market of Google search and web advertising is through Chrome.
-Which as a result indicates that Chrome is preferred by people more than other web browsers like Firefox, Opera, Safari and many more.
+This as a result indicates that Chrome is preferred by people more than other web browsers like Firefox, Opera, Safari, and many more.

 The default browsers on iOS are Safari and in android, it is Chrome.
-The browsers have a mode which allows users to avoid ancient versions of the Internet Explorer.
+The browsers have a model that allows users to avoid ancient versions of the Internet Explorer.
 The popularity of web browsers are:

 - Chrome 78, Chrome 79, Chrome 77